-But after 2012, the discount is only available for residents and non-residents or foreign buyers have to pay tax on 100% profit.
+But after 2012, the discount is only available for residents, and non-residents or foreign buyers have to pay tax on 100% of the profit.

 New Zealand is one of the most tax-friendly countries for investors looking to invest money in real estate.
 There are almost no taxes involved like stamp duty on buying and selling a property.